 Show your gratitude.
 Invest in relationships to avoid spending the time to repair them.
 Never take a friend for granted or do anything to jeopardize the relationship.

 Being a friend involves so much more than doing a favor for someone or having an occasional chat on social media.
 Friends share one another’s dreams, open their hearts, and enrich one another’s lives.
 Bear in mind what Ralph Waldo Emerson said, “The only way to have a friend is to be one.”
+Do your friends feel comfortable around you?

 Please leave a comment and tell us what you think or share it with someone who can benefit from the information.